A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

-\etitle{DocumentDB.} Another key barrier to widespread adoption is the high monetary cost and latency of LLM-based extraction.
-Addressing this, a significant trend is the development of systematic frameworks that treat unstructured analysis as a query optimization problem, akin to traditional databases (\ie DocumentDB).
-For example, QUEST~\cite{sun2025quest} introduces an ``optimize at execution time'' architecture that creates a tailored query plan for each document, minimizing expensive extraction operations by intelligently ordering filters based on both cost and selectivity.
-Similarly, Doctopus~\cite{chai2025doctopus} introduces a budget-aware framework that dynamically selects the most cost-effective extraction strategy—from simple parsers to powerful LLMs—based on user-defined constraints and internal quality estimates.
+\etitle{DocumentDB.} To address the high cost and latency of LLM-based extraction, database-inspired systems (DocumentDB) are developed to treat unstructured data analysis as a query optimization problem.
+QUEST~\cite{sun2025quest} introduces an ``optimize at execution time'' architecture to create tailored query plans at execution time, ordering filters based on cost and selectivity.
+Similarly, Doctopus~\cite{chai2025doctopus} provides a budget-aware framework that dynamically selects the most cost-effective extraction strategy based on user constraints and quality estimates.

-\ptitle{Limitations.} Collectively, these advancements demonstrate a clear progression: L2 data agents for unstructured data analysis are becoming more strategic, robust, and efficient.
-They actively manage long contexts, verify information, handle multimodal complexity, and optimize for cost.
-Despite these advances, their autonomy is still limited since they typically operate within structured frameworks, relying on predefined tools, operators, and manually curated data pipelines to perform their analysis, which sets the stage for future advancements toward more comprehensive autonomy.
+\ptitle{Limitations.} Collectively, L2 data agents for unstructured data analysis are more strategic, robust, and efficient, managing longer and more complex data, verifying information, and optimizing for cost.
+However, their autonomy remains limited as they typically rely on predefined tools, operators, and manually curated data pipelines, which sets the stage for future advancements toward more comprehensive autonomy.

-\stitle{Report Generation.} In visualization and automated narrative generation tasks, L2 data agents perceive and interact with databases, tools, visual interfaces, etc., and self-optimize sub-tasks based on feedback within human-designed workflows, completing a ``generate-visualize-detect-refine'' cycle.
+\stitle{Report Generation.} In report and data narrative generation, L2 data agents complete a ``generate-visualize-detect-refine'' cycle through perceiving and interacting with databases, tools, visual interfaces, etc.